 The child or young person will temporarily live with another person or family in their home.
 The foster carer or parent will go through an assessment process, carry out several training courses and will be supervised, as well as receiving a weekly fostering allowance.

-There are different types of foster care placements and they can be very short, or can continue for years.
+There are different types of foster care and they can be very short, or can continue for years.
 New parents who need support with their baby can also be placed in foster care so they can learn the skills and gain confidence.
 Find out more about foster care.

 A foster carer is an adult over the age of 21 who looks after children on a temporary basis when their birth parents are unable to.
 They are trained and reviewed by supervising social workers and other professionals in their local foster agency team.
 A foster carer will receive a weekly fostering allowance – in effect, they are paid.
 Their purpose is to provide a safe and stable family environment for the foster child to thrive in.
 Foster carers’ homes must have a bedroom for the sole use of the foster child, and there are restrictions on work outside the home.
 Read more about what a foster carer is.

 As with most aspects of foster care, the specifics depend on each individual case.
 We’ll always share as much information about your potential foster child as possible, but sometimes we may only have basic details.
-This is often the case in emergency situations, where children or young people have to be placed very quickly.
+This is often the case in emergency situations, where children or young people have to be moved very quickly.

 Before you start caring for a foster child or young person, we will agree on the types of children who would fit in with your family and skillset.